๐Ÿช„Political Philosophy

 Criticisms of Social Contract Theory

-• Historical fiction objection—no actual contract was ever signed; the "consent" is hypothetical or inferred, which critics argue cannot generate real obligations
+• Historical fiction objection: No actual contract was ever signed.
+The "consent" is hypothetical or inferred, and critics argue that fictional agreements cannot generate real obligations.
+As David Hume pointed out, most people are simply born into political societies they never chose.

-• Can justify oppression—by claiming tacit consent from anyone who doesn't actively resist, the theory may legitimize regimes that people never genuinely chose
+• Tacit consent as legitimation of oppression: By claiming tacit consent from anyone who doesn't actively leave or resist, the theory may legitimize regimes that people never genuinely chose.

-Compare: Rawls' response to the historical fiction objection—by making the contract explicitly hypothetical and focusing on what rational people would choose, Rawls avoids claiming anyone actually consented.
+Compare: Rawls' response to the historical fiction objection.
+By making the contract explicitly hypothetical and focusing on what rational people would choose, Rawls avoids claiming anyone actually consented.
 However, critics ask whether hypothetical consent can obligate real people.
+If no one actually agreed, why should anyone feel bound?

 Quick Reference Table